 The natural question that arises out of all of this, of course, is what is to be done next?
 The executive board is currently hiding behind the fact that the democratic right to recall elected representatives does not exist within either our Local's by-laws, or within the ATU's General Constitution.
 An officer can of course voluntarily resign, or in more extreme cases charges of disloyalty, malfeasance or corruption can be brought down on an officer; however, the basic right to recall of an officer who is not living up to expectations is not present.
 This must be changed!
 These documents are not bound in scripture to remain unchanged for all perpetuity.

 The members do have a democratic right to change the by-laws of our local with a two-thirds majority vote.
 Within the context of the current crisis, and the desire of the rank and file for change, amending the by-laws is the next logical step to further the present struggle.
 The by-laws should be amended to include the right to recall.
-The membership must be able to replace an executive that it has lost confidence in at any.
+The membership must be able to replace an executive that it has lost confidence in.

 Grassroots members need to start organizing within the local to push forward a militant democratic perspective that can build a healthy union on the basis of democratic workers’ control.
 Overall, it is a tremendous step forward that the voices of the rank and file have finally been heard from as of this Sunday; now it is time to translate that collective voice into action.